-The Navy ManTech Program investment strategy concentrates ManTech investments on reducing both the acquisition and lifecycle costs of key naval acquisition programs.
+The Navy ManTech Program investment strategy concentrates ManTech resources on reducing both the acquisition and life-cycle costs of key Navy acquisition programs.

-Although different in focus, scope and size, the affordability initiatives function similarly.
-For each, ManTech has established an integrated project team, or IPT, with representatives from Navy ManTech, the platform program office and representative industry.
-The IPT meets regularly to coordinate and review the portfolio and ensure that projects are completed in time to meet the platform’s window of opportunity for implementation.
+Although different in focus, scope and size, ManTech's affordability initiatives function similarly.
+For each, ManTech has established an integrated project team, or IPT, with representatives from Navy ManTech, the platform Program Executive Office (PEO), and representative industry.
+The IPT meets regularly to coordinate and review the portfolio and ensure that projects are completed in time to meet the platform's window of opportunity for implementation.

-Individual Navy ManTech projects are developed in conjunction with industry and the acquisition program manager.
-With their expertise in specific manufacturing areas, the Navy ManTech Centers of Excellence play a key role in project definition and serve as the program's execution agents.
-Planning for transition prior to the initiative of projects is critical for the implementation of technology on the factory floor and eventually unto the Fleet.
+Individual Navy ManTech projects are developed in conjunction with industry and the acquisition Program Manager (PM).
+With their expertise in specific manufacturing areas, the Navy ManTech Centers of Excellence (COEs) play a key role in project definition.
+Planning for transition prior to the initiative of projects is critical for the implementation of technology on the factory floor and eventually unto the fleet.